det-lab/dataReaderWriter/docs/simple-kaitai-example.md

     Weight: 5
   ```

-## Running On Windows
+### Windows

 Running the example on a Windows platform will require you to manually compile and run the program.
+The process is essentially the same.

   1. Generate the source code using the Kaitai compiler as before from a command prompt: